 Legal compliance and security

 It may be necessary for us – by law, legal process, litigation, and/or requests from public and governmental authorities within or outside your country of residence to disclose your personal data.
 We may also disclose your personal data if we determine that, due to purposes of national security, law enforcement, or other issues of public importance, the disclosure is necessary or appropriate.

-Also if we determine in good faith that disclosure is reasonably necessary to protect our rights and pursue available remedies, enforce our terms and conditions, investigate fraud, or protect our operations or users.
+Also if we determine in good faith that disclosure is necessary to protect our rights and pursue available remedies, enforce our terms and conditions, investigate fraud, or protect our operations or users.

 Safeguards to protect your personal data

-Where we share your data with a data processor, we will put the appropriate legal framework in place in order to cover such transfer and processing (Articles 26, 28 and 29).
-Furthermore, where we transfer your data from EEA to any entity outside the EEA, we will put appropriate legal frameworks in place, notably Binding Corporate Rules (Article 47 GDPR), controller-to-controller (2004/915/EC) and controller-to-processor (2010/87/EU) Standard Contract Clauses approved by the European Commission, in order to cover such transfers (Articles 44 ff.
+Where we share your data with a data processor, we will put the appropriate legal framework in place to cover such transfer and processing (Articles 26, 28 and 29).
+Furthermore, where we transfer your data from EEA to any entity outside the EEA, we will put appropriate legal frameworks in place, Binding Corporate Rules (Article 47 GDPR), controller-to-controller (2004/915/EC) and controller-to-processor (2010/87/EU) Standard Contract Clauses approved by the European Commission, to cover such transfers (Articles 44 ff.
 GDPR), or we will share your data based on rules of the GDPR.

 3. Our Records of Data Processes

 We handle records of all personal data under the obligations established by the GDPR (Article 30), both where act as a controller or as a processor.
 In these records, we reflect on all the information necessary to follow the GDPR and cooperate with the supervisory authorities as required (Article 31).